 The second way I find freelance work with my blog is by attracting clients with a Services page.
 A Services page is simply a “Hire Me” or “Work With Me” page that explains the different services and packages you offer, what clients can expect if they hire you as well as any testimonials and other information you want to include.

-I actually have an entire workshop, in the Client Connection membership, dedicated to how you can use a “Hire Me” page to attract clients to you and get more leads directly into your inbox every week.
+I actually have an entire course dedicated to how you can use a “Hire Me” page to attract clients and get more leads directly into your inbox every week.

 When done properly, you can optimize your Services page to rank naturally for a specific search time and help potential clients find you through search results.
 Using this technique I rarely have to seek out clients any more since they usually find me via my Services page or LinkedIn profile on a weekly basis.